skramm/cpphtmltags/manual.md

 Homepage: https://github.com/skramm/cpphtmltags/

-There is a single class to use: Httag
+There is a single class to use: `Httag`.
-It is defined in the namespace httag
+It is defined in the namespace `httag`.
+Some helper function are also available, also in this namespace.

 Two types of tags can be created, but they are both handled trough the same class, for conveniency.
 They only differ in the way they are created, and how they generate some output.